+In short: It's about the new gaming streaming service "Dive In".
 It will be using G cluster technology and you will be able to stream Square Enix games.
 The service will launch on October 9th and the games will become playable.

+Sony doesn't own them.
+I see no reason why they have no limit their games to on console.
 I can see your frustration with the Tomb Raider issue but the other complaints aren't as reasonable.
 You shouldn't be mad just because a game goes to another platform.

 It's not $60.

 So you love your WiiU and can hardly wait for the next Zelda to drop next year?
 You feel as if you desperately need to play the next Zelda now?
 You said you agree with him and that's what he is saying on twitter.
 This article didn't quote all of his tweets.

 Guys, he was just joking.
 Here are his following tweets.
 "I love the Wii U, I was just making a joke about how I kinda finished the games I'm interested in.
 I need zelda."
 "I'm basically just whining that the new Zelda isn't out yet.
 I need it bad" It isn't what this article is making it out to be.